hi5/pAHKlight/readme.md

 Things pAHKlight **should not** do:

 * replicate the content of a forum by including all posted scripts.
-In should include packages only.
+It should include packages only.

 ## INI Format